liupeirong/MLOpsManufacturing/samples/README.md

 for unit testing or leveraging observability library to send logs and metrics to different destinations.

 Each sample has a README that details what it's meant to demonstrate.
-Below we provide some classifications to easily identify the samples after four aspects:
+Below we provide some classifications to easily identify the samples after three aspects:

 - Relation to tools from the [common](../common) section of this repo
-- Relation to [best practice docs](..docs) section of this repo
 - [MLOps / DevOps for Data Science](https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment)
 aspects which are covered
 - [Azure Well Architectured Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/)